-Many small businesses are run from home, especially when they’re getting started.
-Here are a few best practice top tips you need to know about running a business from your home.
+Many small businesses are set up from home, especially when they’re first getting started.
+Here are a few best practice top tips you need to know about running your home business.

-You may have to inform some bodies of your intention to run a business from home through word of mouth and official documentation.
+As a sole trader you may have to inform some bodies of your intention to run a business from home through word of mouth and official documentation.
 See below for our business checklist:

-Some tenancy agreements prohibit running a business from home, so if you live in a rental property you need to check your contract.
-As a matter of courtesy you should also let your landlord know of your intentions.
+Landlord – some tenancy agreements prohibit running a business from home for your target market, so if you live in a rental property you need to check your contract.
+As a matter of courtesy, you should also let your landlord know of your intentions.

-You should only need to contact the local council regarding planning permission if:
+Local authority – you should only need to contact the local council regarding your business plans if:

 A standard home insurance policy is unlikely to cover business activity so make sure you take out some additional insurance for things like loss or damage to office equipment or furniture.
 Normally this doesn’t cost much extra, and it can be covered in a combined domestic and business policy.

 If you’re doing more than simply operating an office from home, have a business bank account or have taken out business loans, you’ll probably need specific additional insurance.
 For example:

 You normally don’t need to pay business rates, if for example you: